department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/dependents-education.md

 **If you’re the child of the Veteran or Servicemember:**

 - You can get benefits if you’re between the ages of 18 and 26, except in certain cases.
 You may be married or unmarried.
-- If you’re over 18 years old and using DEA, you can't get Dependency and Indemnity Compensation (DIC) from us.
+- If you’re over 18 years old and using DEA, you can’t get Dependency and Indemnity Compensation (DIC) from us.
 [Learn about DIC](http://www.benefits.va.gov/COMPENSATION/types-dependency_and_indemnity.asp).
-- If you join the military, you can't use this benefit while on active duty, and you must not be discharged under dishonorable conditions.
-Military service can extend your eligibility, but this increase doesn't usually go past your 31st birthday.
+- If you join the military, you can’t use this benefit while on active duty, and you must not be discharged under dishonorable conditions.
+Military service can extend your eligibility, but this increase doesn’t usually go past your 31st birthday.

 **If you’re the spouse of the Veteran or Servicemember:**

 - Your benefits start on the date we conclude that you qualify or on the date of the Veteran’s death, and last for 10 years.
 - If we rated the Veteran as permanently and totally disabled, with an effective date that’s 3 years after discharge, you’ll qualify for benefits for 20 years from that effective date.
 This new policy began on October 10, 2008.
-We won't pay benefits for training you started before this date.
+We won’t pay benefits for training you started before this date.
 - If the Servicemember died on active duty, your benefits end 20 years from the date of death.
 - You can get DIC payments from us and use DEA benefits.